Vijayakanth: Health decline and death

-Since mid-2010s, Vijayakanth faced health issues, as his speech slurred and he was unsteady during some political rallies and speeches.
+Since the mid-2010s, Vijayakanth’s health issues were noted by the public and media, as his speech slurred and he was unsteady during some political rallies and speeches.
 In 2017, he remarked that thyroid problems affected his vocal cord.
 In 2020, he tested positive for COVID-19, after which he had limited public appearance, often sporting a face mask.
-In 2022, he underwent surgery to amputate three of his toes due to complications from diabetes, which confined Vijayakanth to wheelchair.
-In November 2023, he was admitted to hospital due to liver-related issues and tested positive for COVID-19 while he was in the hospital.
+In 2022, he underwent surgery to amputate three of his toes due to complications from diabetes, which led Vijayakanth to use a wheelchair.
+In November 2023, he was admitted to hospital.
+He had tested positive for COVID-19 and was given ventilator support.

 On 28 December 2023, Vijayakanth died at the age of 71.
-His death was condoled by various political leaders, and members of the film industry.
+His death was condoled by Indian prime minister Narendra Modi, various political leaders, and members of the film industry.
 The Government of Tamil Nadu announced full state honours for his funeral.
 His body was kept in state at his residence in Saligramam, later at the Island Grounds for the public to pay their tributes.
 On the evening of 29 December 2023, his body was taken on a public procession and the last rites were performed.
 He was buried with state honours in a sandalwood casket in the premises of the headquarters of Desiya Murpokku Dravida Kazhagam in Koyambedu.
-On 3 January 2024, the Indian prime minister Narendra Modi wrote a tribute to Vijayakanth on his website.

-Awards and honors
+Awards and honours

 Vijayakanth won two Filmfare Awards South, three Tamil Nadu State Film Awards and was awarded the Kalaimamani title in 2001.
 In January 2024, he was posthumously awarded India's third-highest civilian honour, the Padma Bhushan, by the Government of India.

 Vijayakanth was credited as "Puratchi Kalaignar" (revolutionary artist) and "Captain" in the film titles as he often appeared in roles as a law enforcer, vigilante, or a village head.
 In 2014, an ex-serviceman lodged a complaint against Vijayakanth at the Madras High Court for using the title "captain", arguing that the term is attached to the Indian Army, is an insult to servicemen and is illegal for common people to use it.
 He was listed amongst the top 20 best Tamil actors of all time by Cinemaholic in 2022.
 He was likened to former Tamil Nadu Chief Minister M. G. Ramachandran for his humanitarian work and was often referred to as "Black M.G.R.".